Sarishma5/html/README.md

 # html
 html form for user input

-loading in square box using html and caa.
+loading in square box using html and css.